China International Copyright Expo: 1st China International Copyright Expo

 In its first year, the China International Copyright Expo was held in the large banquet hall of the Ritz Carlton Hotel in Beijing.
 In addition to the organizations listed above, it was also sponsored by the World Intellectual Property Organization (WIPO).
-Mr. Francis Gurry, Director General of WIPO dubbed the event the, "Copyright Olympics."
+Mr. Francis Gurry, Director General of WIPO dubbed the event the "Copyright Olympics."

 International Copyright Forum

-The International Copyright Forum with the theme of Copyright Creates Fortune was sponsored by The National Copyright Administration of the People's Republic of China and World Intellectual Property Organization, organized by China Press and Publishing Journal and Beijing International Copyright Trade Center.
+The International Copyright Forum with the theme of Copyright Creates Fortune was sponsored by The National Copyright Administration of the People's Republic of China and the World Intellectual Property Organization, organized by China Press and Publishing Journal and Beijing International Copyright Trade Center.
 The objective of the forum was to look at global trends and enhance communication between the cultural creative market in China and the rest of the world.
 Michael Keplinger, Deputy Director General of the WIPO was the keynote speaker.

 Thematic Activities

 There were five main thematic activities at the 1st China International Expo.
 All the activities were primarily sponsored by the organizing committee of the China International Copyright Expo.